keiffster/program-y/src/README.md

 building your own chat bots using Artificial Intelligence Markup Language, or AIML for short.
 For more information about Program-y, its features and its history then check out the Background page.

+## New in 4.1
+v4.1 sees an incremental release which moves the OOB and Trigger configuration into the storage engine.
+This is designed to reduce the size of config files.
+For more information on how to configure OOB and Trigger configuration see either the wiki documentation for each or the examples in Y-Bot

 ## New in 4.0

 ### Baseline Release
 Version 4.0 is a baseline release to prepare the ground work for a number of major changes in 2020.
 It includes the addition of over 2000 unit tests which brings coverage up to 99% of the core system and 96% overall